 Depending on the nature of the concern or allegation and whether or not the investigating officer considers there to be a case to answer, the disciplinary procedure may be applied.
 In such cases any disciplinary action will be considered by the dismissal committee and if appropriate the dismissal appeals committee of the Governing Body.
-Where a case is proven on the balance of probability the matter will be reported to the full Governing Body, and where appropriate the DfE and GTC.
+Where a case is proven on the balance of probability the matter will be reported to the full Governing Body, and where appropriate the DfE and Education and Skills Funding Agency (ESFA) and/or Teaching Regulation Agency (TRA).

-If the whistleblower is dissatisfied with the conduct of the investigation or resolution of the matter or has genuine concerns that the matter has not been handled appropriately, the concerns may be raised with the Chair of Governors or, for financial impropriety, the school's Responsible Officer.
+If the whistleblower is dissatisfied with the conduct of the investigation or resolution of the matter or has genuine concerns that the matter has not been handled appropriately, the concerns may be raised with the Chair of Trust or, for financial impropriety, the Trust Accounting Officer or external auditors - Bishop Fleming.